fikrielfakir/jawtesst/SUPABASE_SETUP.md

 EXPO_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key_here
 ```

-## Step 4: Restart the Development Server
+## Step 3: Restart the Development Server

-After setting up the environment variables, restart your development server:
+After setting up the environment variables and email template, restart your development server:

 ```bash
 npm run web
 ```

-## How the OTP Flow Works
+## How the Password Reset Flow Works

+This implementation uses **Supabase's built-in password recovery system**:

-1. **User requests password reset**: Enters email on forgot password screen
+1. **User requests password reset** → `forgot-password.tsx`
-2. **System generates OTP**: 6-digit code is generated and stored in database
-3. **User sees OTP**: For testing, OTP is shown in alert (in production, send via email)
-4. **User enters OTP**: Validates against database and marks as used
+   - User enters their email address
+   - Calls `authService.resetPassword(email)`
+   - Triggers `supabase.auth.resetPasswordForEmail(email)`

+2. **Supabase sends email with 6-digit code**
+   - Supabase generates a 6-digit OTP token
+   - Email template displays the code using `{{ .Token }}`
+   - Code expires in 60 minutes

+3. **User enters OTP** → `verify-otp.tsx`
+   - User inputs the 6-digit code from email
+   - Calls `authService.verifyResetOtp(email, otp)`
+   - Triggers `supabase.auth.verifyOtp({ email, token, type: 'recovery' })`

-5. **User sets new password**: Calls `reset_user_password` function to update password securely
+4. **User sets new password** → `enter-new-password.tsx`
-6. **OTP is deleted**: All OTPs for the email are removed to prevent reuse
+   - After OTP verification, user enters new password
+   - Calls `authService.resetPasswordWithOtp(email, otp, newPassword)`
+   - First verifies OTP again, then calls `supabase.auth.updateUser({ password })`

+5. **Password updated successfully**
+   - User can now sign in with the new password
+   - All sessions are revoked for security

 ## Security Features

-- ✅ OTP expires after 10 minutes
+- ✅ OTP expires after 60 minutes (Supabase default)
-- ✅ OTP can only be used once (marked as `is_used`)
+- ✅ OTP can only be used once (handled by Supabase)
-- ✅ Password update uses database function with SECURITY DEFINER
-- ✅ All OTPs deleted after successful password reset
+- ✅ Rate limiting on password reset requests (Supabase enforced)
+- ✅ Secure password updates via Supabase Auth API
-- ✅ Expiration checked before password update
+- ✅ All previous sessions revoked after password change

-## Testing Without Email

-For development and testing, the OTP is displayed in an alert dialog.
-In production, you would integrate an email service like:

-- SendGrid
-- AWS SES
-- Resend
-- Postmark

-Replace the alert with your email sending logic in `src/services/auth/auth.service.ts`.
+## No Custom Database Tables Required

+Unlike custom OTP implementations, this approach uses **Supabase's built-in authentication system**, so:
+- ❌ No custom database tables needed
+- ❌ No custom SQL functions required
+- ✅ Only email template configuration needed
+- ✅ Supabase handles all OTP generation, storage, and validation

 ## Troubleshooting

-### "Failed to generate verification code"
-- Check that the `password_reset_otps` table exists in Supabase
-- Verify RLS policies are set correctly
-- Check Supabase connection credentials

-### "Failed to update password"
+### Code not appearing in email
+- **Verify email template configuration**: Make sure `{{ .Token }}` is in the template
+- **Check Supabase email logs**: Go to Authentication → Logs in Supabase Dashboard
-- Ensure `reset_user_password` function is created in Supabase
+- **Verify SMTP settings**: Ensure Supabase email service is properly configured
-- Check that the function has SECURITY DEFINER permission
-- Verify the user exists in auth.users table
+- **Check spam folder**: The email might be filtered as spam

-### "Invalid or expired verification code"
+### "Invalid verification code" error
-- OTP expires after 10 minutes
+- **Code expired**: Codes expire after 60 minutes - request a new one
-- Check system time is synchronized
-- Ensure OTP hasn't been used already
+- **Wrong code**: Double-check you entered all 6 digits correctly
+- **Multiple requests**: If you requested multiple codes, use the most recent one
+- **Email mismatch**: Ensure the email matches exactly (case-sensitive)

+### "Failed to send verification code"
+- **Email doesn't exist**: User must be registered in the system
+- **Rate limiting**: Supabase enforces rate limits - wait before retrying
+- **Connection issues**: Check your internet connection and Supabase status

+### Rate Limiting
+- Supabase enforces rate limits on password reset requests
+- Users can resend code after 60 seconds in the app
+- If hitting rate limits frequently, consider implementing additional client-side throttling

+## Testing the Flow

+1. Navigate to the Forgot Password screen
+2. Enter a valid email address (user must exist in your auth.users)
+3. Check your email for the 6-digit code
+4. Enter the code on the verification screen
+5. Set your new password (minimum 8 characters)
+6. Sign in with the new password

+## Production Considerations

+Before deploying to production:

+1. ✅ **Email template configured** with branded design and `{{ .Token }}`
+2. ✅ **SMTP properly configured** in Supabase (or use Supabase's default email service)
+3. ✅ **Test the full flow** with real email addresses
+4. ✅ **Monitor rate limits** and adjust as needed
+5. ✅ **Consider adding analytics** to track password reset funnel